jpillora/grunt-source/README.md

 #### `grunt.source.loadAllTasks()` (function)

 This function is **very** important, first it loads all of the tasks (npm tasks and local tasks) in the "source" directory (or the Grunt project directory), then it changes the working directory *back* to the current directory and loads all local tasks there.
+So before the function is called, the current working directory is the `source` directory.
+Therefore, in the majority of cases, we'll want to call this function **at the top** of our Grunt Source `Gruntfile.js`s.

 #### `grunt.source.dir` (string)